Jackie Blue: Personal life

 Blue was born in 1956.
 She attended Selwyn College in Auckland, and then went on to gain a BSc from the University of Auckland in 1976 and MB ChB from Auckland Medical School in 1983.
 Her particular area of specialty is breast cancer, and she is a member of the Scientific Advisory Panel at the Breast Cancer Research Trust.
 Blue gained prominence in the medical sector as a pioneering breast physician.

 Blue is married and has two children.
-One of her daughters, Paddy, has served as Equity Officer of the Victoria University of Wellington Students Association in 2018.

-Political life
+Political career

 Blue's previous political involvement included service on a District Health Board as an elected member from the centre-right Citizens and Ratepayers Now organisation.
 She resigned from this shortly after being elected a National MP.

 In the 2005 general election, Blue stood as the National Party's candidate in the Mt Roskill electorate.
 She was unsuccessful in winning the traditionally safe Labour seat from high-profile Labour MP Phil Goff, but entered Parliament as a list MP, having been ranked 41st on the National Party list.
 In her first term as an Opposition MP, Blue had responsibilities as the spokeswoman for the National Party on women's issues, as well as associate health.
 Subsequent to her election to Parliament, Blue strongly advocated for further available health care for sufferers of breast cancer, including wider use of the anti-cancer drug Herceptin.

 An office of Jackie Blue's near Auckland.

 In 2006, Blue's Human Tissue (Organ Donation) Amendment Bill was drawn from the member's ballot.
 The bill passed its first reading and was sent to select committee, but was defeated at its second reading.

 In 2008, Blue sought the National Party candidacy in Auckland Central electorate, where she has been a long-term resident.
 Blue lost the contest to the much younger Nikki Kaye who went on to win the seat.
 Blue was subsequently unsuccessful in standing against incumbent MP Phil Goff in Mt Roskill for a second time, but was returned to Parliament as a List MP at the 2008 election.

 In May 2010 Blue's Consumer Guarantees Amendment Bill, which extends the Consumer Guarantees Act to cover online auctions, was drawn from the member's ballot.
 It passed its first reading and was sent to select committee in July 2010.

 In November 2011, Blue stood for a third time in Mt Roskill against Goff, but was unsuccessful.
 She was returned to Parliament for a third time as a List MP.